 Living with someone with PTSD is never easy.
 However, as the condition worsens, you may find yourself losing more and more of your loved one.

-Whether it’s a family member, friend, or significant other, PTSD can have detrimental affects on relationships.
+Whether it’s a family member, friend, or significant other, PTSD can have detrimental effects on relationships.
 For example, you may find your loved one becoming more distanced, moody, and difficult to understand.
 Furthermore, PTSD may lead to social problems for your loved one, such as losing a job, financial difficulties, or substance abuse. ²

 - Anger